martgil/webext-docs/sessions.rst

 .. api-section-annotation-hack::

 Retrieve a previously stored value for a given tab, given its key.
+Returns :value:`undefined` if the key does not exist.

 .. api-header::
    :label: Parameters